prernabahoriya/resume/README.md

 Project A: A RESUME built with HTML and CSS

-Code Snippet A: A JavaScript function to sort an array of objects by a specific property Installation and Usage
-To install and use any of the projects or code snippets in this repository, follow these steps:

 # Technology Stack
 Here's a list of the programming languages, frameworks, and libraries I've worked with: